Home

 Will 53 Ideas sign a non-disclosure agreement?

-No. To better protect ideas, we don't make the 53-second pitch videos public without permission of the person who submitted.
+No. With the volume of ideas submitted each year, it's not feasible for us to keep track of the restrictions within all NDAs we could potentially sign.
+To better protect ideas, we don't make the 53-second pitch videos public without permission of the person who submitted.
 Additionally, any submitter can independently a provisional patent on their idea before submitting.